 Cockatoos feed on a variety of diets in the wild which primarily consists of seeds and nuts.
 Domesticated Cockatoos need to be given a variety of fresh foods and pellets.
 Pellets should make up to 50 percent of their diet.
 The pellets you give to the bird should be well formulated and have a good balance of the nutrients they need.
 Avoid giving them a seed only diet as seeds are deficient in many nutrients and have high-fat content which can make them overweight.

-The rest 40 to 50 percent of the diet should consist of vegetables, fruits and grains.
+The remaining 40 to 50 percent of the diet should consist of vegetables, fruits and grains.
 You can occasionally give them cooked grains like oats, brown rice, barley and vegetable pasta.
 Avoid including high portions of fruit in their diet.
 Some citrus fruits have high Vitamin C content which can cause Iron Overload Disease in these birds.

 Cockatoos tend to gain weight easily and it is important not to overfeed them.
-Once they mature keep an eye on their weight.
+Once they mature you’ll want to keep an eye on their weight.
 Feed them enough to stay active and healthy, but not too much that they gain too much weight.
 Cockatoos often play with their food, tossing around and chewing their food.
 Start feeding them by giving more in the beginning and then reducing the portions depending on what they eat.
 If you know how much they should eat, and they become hungry you may see them looking for food they dropped while playing.

 Cockatoos love nuts as an occasional treat.